hotschedules/slate/source/includes/POS/getting-started.md

 #Clarifi API Service
 ##Introduction

-This section will be used to define what canonical is and what the different POS canonical data types are.
+This section defines what canonical is and what the different POS canonical data types are for getting data from Clarifi.

 A canonical data module (also known as CDM) in general terms is something used to take the language of one application and translate it into the language of another.
 So for us, canonical is how we take the million different ways that a point of sale might define something like an employee’s status and translate it into a single language that can be used by our products.